Yefym707/Game/README.md

 - `F` – attack an adjacent zombie (70% hit chance, 90% if armed).
 - `G` – scavenge the current tile for supplies, weapons or the antidote.
 - `H` – use a found medkit to recover health.
+- `E` – consume one supply to restore hunger.
 - `P` – pass the remaining actions.

  Zombies move after you finish your actions, then a random event may occur.
  Events can alter your next turn – a storm might reduce you to one action while an adrenaline rush grants an extra move.
+ Each round hunger decreases.
+Starving costs health.
  The scenario ends after 20 rounds.
 Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
 Scenario 2 is won by bringing both keys and fuel back to the start.